joealden/corum-docs/src/development/2-structure/3-client.md

 This directory acts as a file based router.
-This means that when Nuxt builds the site for either development or production mode, it reads the structure of this directory and creates page accordingly.
+This means that when Nuxt builds the site for either development or production mode, it reads the structure of this directory and creates pages accordingly.
 For example, the `index.vue` file would map to the route `/`, the `signup.vue` file would map to the route `/signup` and the `subforum/_subforum/index.vue` would map to the route `/subforum/:subforum`.